configcat/docs/website/versioned_docs/version-V1/sdk-reference/go.md

           "i": "bddac6ae"
         }
       ],
-      "v": { // fallback value, served when none of the targeting rules match,
+      "v": { // fallback value, served when none of the Targeting Rules match,
-             // no percentage options are defined or evaluation of these is not possible "b": false // depending on the setting type, another type of value may need to be specified:
+             // no Percentage Options are defined or evaluation of these is not possible "b": false // depending on the setting type, another type of value may need to be specified:
                    // text setting -> "s": string
                    // whole number setting -> "i": number